Ayushdevx/Econexusx/README.md

 ---

-## 🏆 DevHouse 25 Hackathon Winner - Sustainability Track
+## 🏆 DevHouse 25 Hackathon - Sustainability Track

 **EcoNexus** is an intelligent web platform complementing our [mobile application](https://github.com/shkshreyas/Eco-Nexus-APK) that empowers users to:
 - Reduce energy consumption by up to **25%** through behavioral changes